Clay County, FL

 - Beginning October 6 at 5:00 P.M. and through the rest of the month, crews are doing nighttime paving operations on Sandridge and Russell roads.
 There will be lane closures and flaggers.
 Please slow down and be cautious.

-- Update October 2, 2025 (3B phase of Project 3 Connecting the east-end of project #4 on Sandridge Road and runs through the roundabout to CR 209B).
+- Update September 9, 2025 (3B phase of Project 3 Connecting the east-end of project #4 on Sandridge Road and runs through the roundabout to CR 209B).
 Crews are working primarily at night to complete the installation of stormwater structures and pipes.

 - Update August 12, 2025 (3B phase of Project 3)- CCUA has completed the reclaim and water line relocation work, and crews are continuing with the installation of stormwater structures and pipes.
-Anticipate delays for day and evening lane closures as crews work to install underground pipe crossings on Russell Road near the new roundabout at 209 and 209B and on the east end of Sandridge Road between Robinson Ranch and Annabelle subdivisions.
+Anticipate delays for day and evening lane closures as crews work to install underground pipe crossings on Russell Road near the new roundabout at 209 and 209B and on Sandridge Road between Robinson Ranch and Annabelle subdivisions.

 - Update July 8, 2025 (3B phase of Project 3)- The project schedule has been updated due to the extended delay in permitting.
 CCUA has completed the reclaim and water line relocation work, and crews are continuing with the installation of stormwater structures and pipes.
 Anticipate delays for day and evening lane closures as crews work to install underground pipe crossings on Russell Road near the new roundabout at 209 and 209B and on Sandridge Road between Robinson Ranch and Annabelle subdivisions.
 Choose an alternate route if possible.

-- June 10, 2025 (3B phase of Project 3)- Crews continue the installation of stormwater structures and pipes, and CCUA water main and reclaim utility relocation work is ongoing.
+- Update June 10, 2025 (3B phase of Project 3)- Crews continue the installation of stormwater structures and pipes, and CCUA water main and reclaim utility relocation work is ongoing.
 The project schedule has been adjusted to account for the permitting delay.

 - March 14, 2025- Ongoing work on the 3B phase of Project 3 from Robinson Ranch Road to the new roundabout intersection with County Road 209B includes clearing and grubbing for the roadway and pond sites and installing stormwater structures and drainpipes.
 Anticipate delays for day and evening lane closures beginning Monday, March 17th, and continuing for several weeks as crews work to install underground pipe crossings on Russell Road near the new roundabout at 209 and 209B and on Sandridge Road between Robinson Ranch and Annabelle subdivisions.
 Choose an alternate route if possible.

-- March 7, 2025- Work on the 3A phase of this project is complete, which included operational improvements at the intersections with Oak Stream Drive and Watkins Road.
+March 7, 2025- Work on the 3A phase of this project is complete, which included operational improvements at the intersections with Oak Stream Drive and Watkins Road.
 Ongoing work on the 3B phase of Project 3 from Robinson Ranch Road to the new roundabout intersection with County Road 209B includes clearing and grubbing for the roadway and pond sites and installing stormwater structures and drainpipes.
 Crews are working days, and some nights and weekends to complete the realignment of the intersections of CR209B & Sandridge Road with a roundabout.
 Expect daytime and evening lane closures with flagmen.

 - October 28, 2024- Expect daytime and evening lane closures with flagmen beginning November 4 for road work on the 3B phase of Project 3 from Robinson Ranch Road to the new traffic circle intersection with County Road 209B.
 Work will take approximately 4 months to complete.